-The science of sustainable protein
+The science of alternative proteins

 Cultivated meat, plant-based foods and fermentation offer exciting research opportunities with huge societal benefits.